 How to prevent digital eye strain:

-The effective management of eye health is an important contribution to a healthy and safe workplace so it is important that all employers a promoting the importance of eye safety
+The effective management of eye health is an important contribution to the health and safety of your workplace so it is important that all employers a promoting the importance of eye safety

 If your workforce is experiencing digital eye strain, the simplest way to reduce this is by encouraging them to take occasional breaks when working on the computer.